It's Brent

 After much research I found out that RF interference was the issue.
 No new remote or logic board was going to solve the issue, even getting new openers wouldn’t solve the issue.

-By knowing the wall switch which, still worked, simply closes the circuit I set out for a wireless solution.
+By knowing the wall switches work by simply closing the circuit I set out for a wireless solution that we could control from our iPhones.
 I wanted to try my hand at an Arduino, but getting WiFi to one isn’t cheap.
 I then discovered the Raspberry Pi had programmable pins.
-Getting wireless to the Pi was nearly $80 cheaper.
+Getting wireless to the Pi was nearly $80 cheaper, plus it allowed me to leverage languages I already knew.
 I soon placed an order on Amazon for all my parts.

 The only issue I came across was that the relay I bought turned on when firing low, and off when high.
 The Raspberry Pi has a default state of low, but the GPIO pins are set to input mode so the relay doesn’t immediately fire until the pin is set for output.